Premarket: Shares, oil stumble after flying start to second half

 “North Korea is continuing to provoke,” he said.
 Although markets were now used to these kind of events he added: “It is a bit more important as it came ahead of the G20 meeting this week.”

-Leaders from the Group of 20 nations are due to discuss steps to rein in Pyongyang’s weapons programs.
+Leaders from the Group of 20 nations are due to discuss steps to rein in Pyongyang’s weapons programs when they meet in Germany.

+U.S. President Donald Trump wrote on Twitter: “North Korea has just launched another missile.
+Does this guy have anything better to do with his life?” in an apparent reference to North Korean leader Kim Jong Un.

+The dollar lost 0.2 per cent on the yen to leave it buying 113.19 yen.
+It made almost as much back against the high flying euro however, leaving the six currency dollar index steady at 96.259.

-The dollar index against a basket of six major currencies was steady at 96.254 after rising 0.6 per cent overnight as a stronger-than-expected rise in the June Institute of Supply Management (ISM) national factory activity index propelled the 10-year Treasury yield to its highest since mid May.
+It had seen its biggest jump since the start of March overnight, as a stronger-than-expected rise in the June Institute of Supply Management (ISM) national factory activity index also propelled the 10-year Treasury yield to its highest since mid May.

+“The bigger-picture driver for these movements you are seeing in emerging market currencies at least over the past two weeks, are signs of a more hawkish turn from central banks – including the ECB, Fed and the Bank of England,” UniCredit EM FX analyst Kiran Kowshik said.

+The next major data point is likely to be Friday’s monthly U.S. jobs report.
+China’s central bank meanwhile warned on Tuesday that its economy still faces “relatively big” downward pressure and that parts of its financial system lacked sufficient regulation.

-MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.6 per cent as Korean tensions rose.
+MSCI’s broadest index of Asia-Pacific shares outside Japan ended down 0.6 per cent.

-Japan’s Nikkei surrendered earlier gains to drop 0.1 per cent.
-South Korea’s KOSPI extended losses to trade 0.6 per cent lower, though Hong Kong was hardest hit as it slumped as much as 2 per cent at one point.
+Japan’s Nikkei surrendered gains to end 0.1 per cent down, South Korea’s KOSPI closed 0.6 per cent lower, though Hong Kong was hardest hit by the regional jitters as it slumped as much as 2 per cent at one point.

-The missile flew 930 kilometres before landing in Japanese water, the South Korean military and Japanese government said.
-North Korea state media said the missile could hit anywhere in the world.

-Tokyo strongly protested what it called a clear violation of UN resolutions, and Japanese Prime Minister Shinzo Abe said he will ask the presidents of China and Russia to play more constructive roles in efforts to stop Pyongyang’s arms program.
+Tokyo, reacting to the North’s missile test, strongly protested what it called Pyongyang’s clear violation of UN resolutions, and Japanese Prime Minister Shinzo Abe said he would ask the presidents of China and Russia to play more constructive roles in efforts to stop Pyongyang’s arms program.

 Commodity markets also saw a shift.
-Crude futures posted their first session of losses in nine, ending their longest run of gains since February 2012, as traders closed positions ahead of the July 4 U.S. holiday.
+Gold was shining at $1,224 an ounce while oil posted its first session of losses in nine, ending their longest run of gains since February 2012, as traders closed positions ahead of the July 4 U.S. holiday.

 “We see a recovery for oil prices in H2 2017 from current levels, with OPEC production cuts, a slowdown in global supply growth and seasonally firming demand driving up prices,” BMI Research said, although it added that “large-volume supply additions will keep price growth flat year-on-year in 2018.”Report Typo/Error